semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 ## Software bill of materials

-Semgrep Supply Chain can [generate a software bill of materials (SBOM)](/semgrep-supply-chain/sbom), a complete inventory of your third-party or open source components to assist you with your auditing procedures.
+Semgrep Supply Chain can [generate a software bill of materials (SBOM)](/semgrep-supply-chain/sbom), a complete inventory of your third-party or open source components, to assist you with your auditing procedures.

 ## Dependency search

-Semgrep Supply Chain's dependency search feature allows you to query for dependencies in your codebase; it can detect direct and transitive dependencies in any repository on which you have run a full scan.
+Semgrep Supply Chain's [dependency search](/semgrep-supply-chain/dependency-search) feature allows you to query for dependencies in your codebase; it can detect direct and transitive dependencies in any repository on which you have run a full scan.
 The results list the dependency, along with all of the repositories that use the dependency.

 ## License compliance